 Culture shock is not all about feeling anxious and lost in a new country.
 The honeymoon phase, where everything looks so overwhelmingly great is just as much part of it as the following stages.

-The name says it all: in the beginning everything is just fascinating: the language, the new food, the way people behave.
-Everything is new and therefore exotic.
-You are also excited for having taken the leap, and started something new and interesting.
+The name says it all: in the beginning everything is just fascinating: the language, the food, the way people behave.
+Everything is new and therefore exciting.
+You are also feeling proud of having taken the leap, and started something different.
 This position in itself is something that shines a romantic light over everything around you.
 Perhaps you don’t need too many tips on how to cope with this stage.
 Enjoy it, but it’s always good to be aware that things will take a different turn eventually.
 Because the thing with honeymoon phases is that they always eventually end.
 So, what comes after?

 This is the less fun, more anxiety part, and also the stage people usually identify as culture shock, even though it’s a more complex experience than that, and all four stages are equally important to be aware of.